Code-Institute-Submissions/samagosti7-Project-4/README.md

 -   The Chinese food image on the menu page came from [Google Images](tinyurl.com/68hzut9u).

 -   The Chinese food image on the menu page came from [Google Maps](https://www.maps.ie/create-google-map/).

-### Project Acknowledgements
-- Code Institue Tutor Support - For directing me to the correct solutions for any bugs.

-- My Mentor - For his constructive criticism and always pushing me to go further to develop my skills.